Eville Gorham: Life and career

 Gorham credits his discoveries in radioactive fallout to the milkshakes at a drugstore in Halifax.
 He became fond of the proprietor’s bloodhound, and, in a point of serendipity, his later search for his own bloodhound led to an opportunity to research radioactivity.
 It led him to the local medical officer, Frank Madge, who had a bloodhound.
 Madge became concerned about implications for the surrounding population after a fire at the Windscale plutonium plant in the Lake District, and asked Gorham to assist in his investigation.
 Gorham eventually agreed to use his lab’s Geiger counter to investigate radiation around the plant.
 He discovered major radiation in sphagnum moss gathered from near the Windscale site, but equivalent radiation in sphagnum gathered far from the site.
 This suggested that the radiation was not the result of the Windscale fire, but rather was global radioactive fallout.
 Gorham wrote a paper about his findings and sent it to Nature for review.
 It was published as the lead article.

 Gorham continued to test radioactivity in plants and discovered that lichens were also highly radioactive.
-He chanced to read a brief paragraph in a report from the Norwegian Defense Reserve Establishment, which noted that Norway reindeer, which eat lichen, were unusually rich in radioactive elements.
+He chanced to read a brief paragraph in a report from the Norwegian Defense Reserve Establishment, which noted that Norway reindeer, which eat lichen, were unusually rich in radioactive strontium.
 Gorham then published an article that indicated the extreme bioaccumulation of radioactive fallout in northern ecosystems.
 This information laid the groundwork for Barry Commoner, leader of the St. Louis Committee for Nuclear Information, to suggest that, because reindeer picked up radioactivity from lichen, their primary food source, that radioactivity could be passed along and concentrated further in the Inuit and Sámi people who ate those reindeer.
 In mid-twentieth century, the idea that human actions could permeate the entire globe, including people remote from the initial problem, helped encourage the Atmospheric Nuclear Test Ban Treaty of 1963, which prohibited nuclear testing in the atmosphere.